balusena/kubernetes-for-devops/07-Kubernetes Ingress/Kubernetes Ingress.md

 DNS routing configurations.
 The ingress controller does the actual routing by reading the routing rules from ingress objects stored in etcd.

-Let’s understand ingress with a high-level example.
+understanding ingress with a high-level example.

-Without Kubernetes ingress, to expose an application to the outside world, you will add a service Type Loadbalancer to the deployments.
+Without Kubernetes ingress, to expose an application to the outside world, we have to add a service Type Loadbalancer to the deployments.
 Here is how it looks.
 (I have shown the nodePort just to show the traffic flow).

 ![Kubernetes LoadBalancer](https://github.com/balusena/kubernetes-for-devops/blob/main/07-Kubernetes%20Ingress/kubernetes_loadbalancer.png)

+In the same implementation, with ingress,there is a reverse proxy layer (Ingress controller implementation) between the load balancer and the kubernetes service endpoint.

+Here is a very high-level view of ingress implementation.Later we will see a detailed architecture covering all the key concepts.